How to Choose a Home Water Filter: 5 Easy Steps

 There are basically two different types of water filter systems installed in homes:

-You'll need to decide if you want to treat just the drinking water at your kitchen tap or would you like to treat ALL the water coming into the home?
-Often the best solution is a combination of whole house water treatment and further refined treatment at the kitchen sink for drinking and cooking.
+You'll need to decide if you want to treat just the drinking water at your kitchen tap or if you'd like to treat ALL the water coming into the home?
+Often, the best solution is a combination of both whole house water filtration (water softener for water hardness and UV Water filtration to remove viruses and bacteria), and a reverse osmosis filter system under the kitchen sink for drinking and cooking water.
 Learn more about these options.

 While our public water supply is relatively safe, there are hundreds of contaminants that are not regulated by the EPA.
 There's also the frequency and inconvenience of boil water notices.
 Approximately 658 boil water alerts issued every day by cities and water districts in the U.S. due to contamination or ruptured pipes.